Olaus Rudbeck: Human anatomy

-Rudbeck was one of the pioneers in the study of lymphatic vessels.
+Born into the Rudbeck family, Olaus was one of the pioneers in the study of lymphatic vessels.
 According to his supporters in Sweden, he was the first to discover the lymphatic system and is documented as having shown his findings at the court of Queen Christina of Sweden in the Spring of 1652.
 However, he did not publish anything about it until the fall of 1653, after Thomas Bartholin, a Danish scientist, had published a description of a similar discovery of his own.
 (For other early discoverers of the lymphatic system, see Gasparo Aselli and Jean Pecquet).

+Rudbeck was appointed professor of medicine at Uppsala University in 1660.
 Rudbeck's research led to the Queen's support of his career.
 To facilitate his studies of human anatomy, he had a cupola built on top of Gustavianum, a university edifice, and in it was built an arena-like Theatrum anatomicum, where dissection could be carried out in front of students.
 The cupola still remains and is a landmark in Uppsala.
 The "Gustavianum" stands in front of the cathedral, and is still part of the university.